 ‘What did you just say,’ I asked, my voice rising more than a few octaves.

 ‘Yes you did I heard you.
-And don’t you dare start having a go at Harry for doing something good.
+Don’t you dare start having a go at Harry for doing something good.
 He is one of the most genuine and the most decent people that you will ever meet, unlike...’
 I said trailing off when Draco’s eyes snapped up to meet mine.

 ‘Unlike me, you mean,’ he stated simply.

-I didn’t deny it and I couldn’t deny it.
+I didn’t deny it and I couldn’t deny it even if I had wanted to.
 It had been exactly what I was going to say and we both knew it.
 Instead I simply turned my head away leaving him in no doubt what I thought.
 How dare he of all people start having a go at Harry!
 He had absolutely no right.

 ‘Look I’m sorry,’ he said after a moment of silence, ‘it’s just that Potter always does the right thing.
 Everyone always goes on about how wonderful and how good he is and no please let me finish,’ he said stopping me from interrupting as I had just been about to.